 The type of surgical abortion procedure used is based on the woman’s stage of pregnancy.
 Before seeking a surgical abortion procedure, you should obtain a sonogram to determine if the pregnancy is viable (uterine, non-ectopic pregnancy) and for accurate pregnancy dating.
-You can always contact an abortion alternatives specialist to discuss the procedures or call 1-800-672-2296.
+You can always contact an abortion alternatives specialist to discuss the procedures.

 How is aspiration performed?

-Infection due to retained products of conception or infection caused by an STD or bacteria being introduced to the uterus can cause fever, pain, abdominal tenderness and possibly scar tissue.
-Contact you healthcare provider immediately if your side effects persist or worsen.
+Infection due to remaining tissue or infection caused by an STD or bacteria being introduced to the uterus can cause fever, pain, abdominal tenderness and possibly scar tissue.
+Contact your healthcare provider immediately if your side effects persist or worsen.

 How is dilation & evacuation performed?